Notes for dental service providers

 Claim for payment

 Claims should be submitted as soon as possible after treatment has been provided.

 For online claiming enquiries please send an email to onlineclaiming [at] dva.gov.au or contact DVA.

 For manual claiming, send all claims for payment to:

 Veterans' Affairs Processing

 ADELAIDE SA 5001

 We are reviewing the dental program to make sure it continues to meet current and evolving needs of the veteran community.
 The consultation period closes 18 December 2020.
-To read a copy of the discussion paper and download the submission template, visit Dental Program Review.
+To read a copy of the discussion paper and download the submission template, visit DVA Dental Review

 Forms no longer online from 4 February 2019